 Design didn't feel uniformed

-Let's begin with the information architecture.
-In the previous design all inputs we wanted users to enter was overcrowding on a single page, which meant it could get a bit overwhelming.
-Not to mention, we assumed that users would be more than happy to provide all of the information we asked for.
-So, instead we changed to adapt less busier screens.
-Still asking for the same information, just giving users more control over how much they can see.
+The information architecture was reorganised.
+In the previous design all inputs we asked users for felt overcrowded on a the pages, which it got overwhelming and lead to early drop-offs.
+We alos had assumed that users would be able to provide all of the information requested.
+Learnign from this, we changed to adapt less busy screens, whilst still asking for the same information, but giving users more control over how much they can see and how much they choose to fill out in the moment.

-In addition to tackle the overcrowsing issue, we also added a clear progress bar indicating to users length of the process as they progress.
-Although, most importantly, considering that not everyone knew their basic measurements (e.g., chest, waist and hips), we made sure to give users an option to choose from generic sizes instead.
+We added a clear progress bar at the top, which would help to indicate users' progress, helping to ease the uncertainy they would experience.
+And considering most people aren't aware of their body measurements, we provided users with the option to choose from generic sizes.
 The team had done prior research on what the realistic measurements for each size would be based on the height and weight users enter, and this would in turn generate an avatar as close as possible to the user's body.
-Although, it is crucial to note that this feature continues to improve as we set out to gather real-time information from users.

-Lastly, as many users were not completing the entire feature customisation due to the categories being unclear and almost hidden, the layout was changed to adapt a friendlier and likely familar layout.
-Not only would this allow a better coherent structure as users make their way down the list, but selected categories were also clearly highlighted.
+Lastly, as many users were not completing the entire feature customisation due to the categories being unclear, the layout was changed to adapt a more familar layout.
+Not only would this allow a better coherent structure as users make their way down the list, but selected categories were clearly highlighted which meant progress could be tracked.

 Full reset options also became available to users should they feel the need to.
 This was added both to the feature customisation and modify sections.